OtherDevOpsGene/intro-to-docker/README.md

 On Windows, having Docker Desktop installed with the Windows Subsystem for Linux will suffice.
 Ubuntu is the preferred operating system.

-If you use PowerShell, you'll need to change how some of the commands are written out.
+The commands are written out for a `bash` or similar shell.
+If you use PowerShell, you'll need to change how some of the commands are written.

 * The line continuation character in PowerShell is a backtick (`` ` ``) instead of a backslash (`` \ ``).